 Go on a roller-coaster

 It would be a mistake to dismiss Tivoli as just an amusement park - it’s so much more than that.
 For the people of Copenhagen, Tivoli is part of the fabric of the city - there are often concerts here, or you can easily spend the day just enjoying the gardens, the atmosphere, and the people watching.
 We took a ride on the old wooden roller-coaster, which went surprisingly fast.
 Some of the best ice-cream that you are ever going to eat can be found at Det Gamle Ishus in the Tivoli.
-I opted for a scoop of stawberry, and a scoop of licorice, topped with a dollop of guf – a soft marshmallow topping topping similar to Italian meringue – it was a flavour sensation.
+We opted for a scoop of stawberry, and a scoop of licorice, topped with a dollop of guf – a soft marshmallow topping topping similar to Italian meringue – it was a flavour sensation.

 A relatively flat city, Copenhagen is easy to cycle around.
 The bike lanes are clearly marked and everyone follows the rules.
 Hire a bike and start exploring - you’ll soon get your bearings of the city and see a lot of the sights.
 The city has a population of 1.2 million, and over 30% of the city’s residents commute to work by bicycle.

 The Blue Planet at Kastrup is one of the biggest aquariums in Northern Europe.
 Designed in the shape of a whirlpool, the aquarium cleverly presents different zones of aquatic life from around the world.
 This is a particularly kid-friendly place – definitely a good option for a family excursion.

 Described as a party-tsunami, the annual Distortion festival is a celebration of club music that takes over different neighbourhoods around the city on each day.